Official: EU agency to confirm AstraZeneca blood clot link

 Cavaleri said the biological mechanism for how the vaccine might be causing the rare clots was still unknown and if it was linked to how the shot is made, other vaccines with similar technologies might also need to be evaluated.

-Cavaleri was asked how he could arrive at such a causal conclusion given the relatively few cases of adverse events.

-“Among those vaccinated there is a number of cerebral thromboses with a low level of platelets among young people that is higher than what we would have expected.
-This we have to say,” he was quoted as saying.

-But he stressed the risk-benefit analysis remained positive for the AstraZeneca jab, even for young women who appear to be more affected by the clots.
+He stressed the risk-benefit analysis remained positive for the AstraZeneca jab, even for young women who appear to be more affected by the clots.

 “Let’s not forget that young women also end up in intensive care with COVID.
 So we need to do very meticulous work to understand if the risk-benefit analysis remains for all ages,” he was quoted as saying.

-He said the EMA was in a difficult situation, given the different virus outbreaks in each of the EU’s 27 nations.
+He said the EMA was in a difficult situation, given the different virus outbreaks in the EU’s 27 nations.

 “Certainly, many people would like EMA to resolve the question for everyone, but it’s not that easy,” he said.
 “In Italy there are still around 500 people dying a day, in Norway nearly no one.
 These factors justify a different approach.”